Vahagn-99/fast-trasfer-npm/README.md

 ## Contributing

-Contributions to Transfer-Fast are always welcome!
-If you have a suggestion, bug report, or wish to contribute to the code, please feel free to open an issue or submit a pull request on our [GitHub page](https://github.com/your-username/transfer-fast).
+I am always welcome!
+If you have a suggestion, bug report, or wish to contribute to the code, please feel free to open an issue or submit a pull request on my [GitHub page](https://github.com/Vahagn-99/fast-trasfer-npm).

-We appreciate your help in improving Transfer-Fast and making it even better!
+I appreciate your help in improving Transfer-Fast and making it even better!